LEVEL 1 - INSPECTOR TRAINING

 Virtual Training - March 22-23, 2022 (2 days) 8am-noon PST; [Register Here]

 TO REGISTER: If you are interested in attending, please register online at the link provided above next to each class.
-Once you have registered, a logistics email will be sent with agenda, pre-work and, if applicable, travel/lunch information.
+Once you have registered, a logistics email will be sent with the agenda, pre-work and, if applicable, travel/lunch information.
 Virtual training spans two half days, in-person training is one full day.

 Note: Level 2 Inspector and Decon Training includes the Level 1 training coursework as part of a longer course.
 If you are interested in Level 2 training you do not need to register for Level 1 training in addition to Level 2.
 Please visit the Level 2 website for more information and to register for Level 2 training.